Social Justice and Anti-Racism Resources

 • So You Want to Talk About Race by Ijeoma Oluo — New York Times bestseller offers a hard-hitting but user-friendly examination of race in America.

-• They Can't Kill Us Until They Kill Us by Hanif Abdurraqib and Dr. Eve L. Ewing — Essays that use music and culture as a lens through which to view our world, so that we might better understand ourselves, and in so doing proves himself a bellwether for our times.
+• They Can't Kill Us Until They Kill Us by Hanif Abdurraqib and Dr. Eve L. Ewing — Essays that use music and culture as a lens through which to view our world, so that we might better understand ourselves.

 • We Can't Breathe: On Black Lives, White Lies, and the Art of Survival by Jabari Asim — Insightful and searing essays that celebrate the vibrancy and strength of black history and culture in America.